Skip to main content

 Optional

-Strings, which are specified inside brackets, are included in the output
+Strings, which are specified inside of brackets, are included in the output

-Note: If a string should be output, which corresponds to an identification for a time unit or which contains identifications for time units, then the string has to be enclosed in single straight quotation marks.
+Note: If a string should be output, which corresponds to an identification for a time unit or which contains identifications for time units, then the string must be enclosed in single straight quotation marks.

 Output: Time span: 007 nanoseconds